 Sure, a little alcohol can be a social lubricant, take the edge off a stressful day, or pair nicely with dinner or brunch, but how much is too much?
 And, when do you know when you’ve reached your limit?
 It’s a slippery slope.

 I find that many patients use alcohol as a crutch or to numb their pain or loneliness or even drink out of habit.
 The best advice I give anyone is the message of moderation.
 And, if you have a real issue with alcohol and do not feel in control of your consumption, then it’s time to consider getting help.
-There are AA groups as well as therapists who specialist in alcohol abuse.
+There are AA groups as well as therapists who specialize in alcohol abuse.
 There are also medications that can help you stop drinking.

 If you believe you may have a problem with alcohol, talk to your medical provider and see how we can help.